fmacia/docker-backups/README.md

   - **COMPRESSION:** Backups will be compressed in gzip format if value is 1
   - **TRAP:** (Optional) Command to execute if there is an error executing the backups.
 Useful for notifications via email, etc.
   - **OWNERSHIP:** (Optional) User and group to set as author of the backup files (user:group.
 Example: root:root)
+    - Note: changing ownership can only be done if the script is run as root

 ## Container labels

 The script works by querying current running containers for specific labels:

 - **defcomsoftware.backup.type:** The type of backup to create.
-Currently, the script supports "mysql" (for MariaDb or MySQL) and "postgresql" (for PostgreSQL)
+Currently, the script supports:
+  - "mysql" (for MariaDB or MySQL)
+  - "postgresql" (for PostgreSQL)
+  - "files" (for files)
-- **defcomsoftware.backup.folder:** The name of the folder where the backups of this container will be grouped
+- **defcomsoftware.backup.folder:** The path on the host where the backups of this container will be placed
+- **defcomsoftware.backup.source:** (Only used for type "files") The folder to copy from the container

 A new label will be added in the near future to allow to set the backup name instead of directly using the container name.